 On 3rd June, 2003, the European Council of Economics and Finance Ministers adopted a Directive on the taxation of savings income (the "EU Savings Tax Directive") under which EU Member States and certain other territories including Switzerland (see Risk Factors - EU Savings Directive) are required to provide to the tax authorities of another EU Member State or those other territories, details of payments of interest (or similar income) paid by a person within its jurisdiction to an individual resident in that other EU Member State or territory.
 This is subject to the exception that, for a transitional period, Belgium, Luxembourg and Austria are instead required (unless during that period they elect otherwise) to operate withholding tax in relation to such payments.
+From 1 January 2010, Belgium has replaced the withholding tax system with an information exchange system.
+From 1 January 2015, Luxembourg will change from operating withholding tax to the exchange of information system.

 The EU Savings Tax Directive has been enacted into Irish legislation.
-Since 1 January 2004, where any person in the course of a business or profession carried on in Ireland makes an interest payment to, or secures an interest payment for the immediate benefit of, the beneficial owner of that interest, where that beneficial owner is an individual, that person must, in accordance with the methods prescribed in the legislation, establish the identity and residual entity then that interest payment is a 'deemed interest payment' of the 'residual entity' for the purpose of this legislation.
+Since 1 January 2004, where any person in the course of a business or profession carried on in Ireland makes an interest payment to, or secures an interest payment for the immediate benefit of, the beneficial owner of that interest, where that beneficial owner is an individual, that person must, in accordance with the methods prescribed in the legislation, establish the identity and residence of that beneficial owner.
+Where such a person makes such a payment to a 'residual entity' then that interest payment is a 'deemed interest payment' of the 'residual entity' for the purpose of this legislation.
 A 'residual entity', in relation to 'deemed interest payments', must, in accordance with the methods prescribed in the legislation, establish the identity and residence of the beneficial owners of the interest payments received that are comprised in the 'deemed interest payments'.